Signed in as:

 filler@godaddy.com

-Yoga on Country are guided by an elder & traditional custodian of the lands who shares local knowledge & incorporates traditional cultural & spiritual practices with the philosophy & practices of yoga
+Guided by an elder & traditional custodian of the lands who shares local knowledge & incorporates traditional cultural & spiritual practices with the philosophy & practices of yoga

 The benefits of Yoga on Country is developing a greater understanding of First Nations knowledges, wisdoms of the interconnectedness.
 A profound, spiritual, and inseparable link between Country (land, sky, water) people, ancestors, spirit & culture with Yoga embodiment of body, mind & spirit.

-Yoga Walks on Country are guided by an elder & traditional custodian of the lands who shares local knowledge & incorporates traditional practices of walking on country with modern mindful walking, asanas (poses) & meditation
+Guided by an elder & traditional custodian of the lands who shares local knowledge & incorporates traditional practices of walking on country with modern mindful walking, asanas (poses) & meditation

-Yoga walks on Country provide the benefits First Nations knowledges & wisdom on how to respectfully walk on Country incorporating the understanding of caring for country with the benefits of nature, walking, yoga, mindfulness & meditation combined.
+Yoga walks on Country provide the benefits of First Nations knowledges & wisdom on how to respectfully walk on Country incorporating the understanding of caring for country with the benefits of nature, walking, yoga, mindfulness & meditation combined.

-The practice of calming the mind, bringing awareness to the present moment, and cultivating mindfulness
+The practice of calming the mind, bringing awareness to the present moment, and cultivating mindfulness.

 Meditation can give you a sense of calm, peace & balance that can benefit your emotional well-being and overall health